I am Denis Villemure, artist-painter, born in Trois-Rivières in 1956.

-My approach, if there is one, boils down to a few things: the drawing and the effects of light.
-The main thing in my opinion is to respond first to his own emotions and his passion.
+My whole approach is based on the importance I give to drawing in my works.
+The same goes for the many and varied effects of light always present in my paintings.
+It is essential for me to respond first to my own emotions.
 When I paint, I don’t search, I find.
 And since the words spoken no longer belong to us, the same goes for my work.
 Once realized, it belongs to those who will see and judge it.

 The multiple experiences made during my studies comforted me to opt for realism.
 Traditional?
 Maybe.
 As for me, I associate it more with pre-impressionism or if you prefer, the ”forgotten”, because it is historically known that this style sank into oblivion as soon as another movement appears, very contested at that time, but also very popular: the impressionism.

 Influence of graphic arts

 As far as my style is concerned, my training as a graphic designer probably has a lot to do with it.
 Instinctively, I cannot distance myself from this style, it is in my nature.
 I also had the chance to learn alongside emeritus designers and painters in particular, Maurice Assier, Paul Lacroix and Claude A. Simard.
 I like the precise and rigorous rendering, both in the treatment of color and in that of shapes.
 I am constantly looking for subjects that I find of great beauty and that I also consider as a challenge.

 In fact, in my works, light plays a prominent role and although I do not make any sketches directly on the canvas before applying the material, the brush strokes and touches constitute my drawing.
 I am resolutely a landscaper but sometimes I do portrait or animal scene.